jeshuaerickson/holidayhack2020/README.md

 ![](screenshots/objective-8-completed.jpg)

-### Hints

-- Remember, the processing happens in the background so you might need to wait a bit after exploiting but before grabbing the output!
-- I'm sure there's a vulnerability in the source somewhere... surely Jack wouldn't leave their mark?
-- We might be able to find the problem if we can get source code!
-- Is there an endpoint that will print arbitrary files?
-- If you're having trouble seeing the code, watch out for the Content-Type!
-Your browser might be trying to help (badly)!
-- If you find a way to execute code blindly, I bet you can redirect to a file then download that file!
-- Can you figure out the path to the script?
-It's probably on error pages!
-- Once you know the path to the file, we need a way to download it!

 - Step 1: Get an error by doing and upload of an unsupported file:
 ~~~
 Error in /app/lib/app.rb: Unsupported file type: /tmp/RackMultipart20201217-1-d0s4xy.txt